emsec/EK_feistel/README.md

 ## Introduction
 The goal of the Feistel Function app is to illustrate the most tricky part of the DES algorithm : how the Feistel Function bits needed for encryption are generated.
 The input of the Feistel Function consists out of the right 32 bit from the value obtained from the previous round and the 48-bit round key.
 The user can enter these values as hex code in the input boxes.
 Alternatively bytes of the 32 bit input value can be toggled directly by clicking on them.
 Using the menu entry `Operations` the entire value can be bitwise inverted by single mouse click.

 The Feistel Function app is written in C++ and Qt, thus download and compilation is required to run it.
-While this should work on all major operating system platforms like Windows, MacOS, and Linux, the use Linux is highly recommended.
+While this should work on all major operating system platforms like Windows, MacOS, and Linux, the use of Linux is highly recommended.
 This document describes in particular the installation of Ubuntu Linux version 22.04 LTS with all the tools neccessary to run the app.
-Further down the document there are some hints for other operating systems as well but please understand that no support will be granted.
+Further down the document there are some hints for other operating systems as well - but please understand that no support will be given for that.

 ## Ubuntu 22.04 LTS guest VM installation
-If the current operating system is Windows or MacOS you would start to create a virtual machine with at least 30 GB disk space.
+If your current operating system is Windows or MacOS you would start to create a virtual machine with at least 30 GB disk space.
 The following step-by-step procedure assumes that VirtualBox has been installed on the host.

 ### VirtualBox recommanded Settings
 The following settings are recommended when setting up the VM with VirtualBox: